-- Retain the shipping box and all packaging materials for future transport needs. - When transporting the instrument, warranty claims are void if improper packing results in damage to the instrument.
+- Retain the shipping box and all packing materials.
+You will need them when you pack the instrument for transport. - When transporting the instrument, warranty claims are void if improper packing results in damage to the instrument.

 To unpack the instrument: